Government lawyers discuss their experiences as legal trainees

 “HMRC handles cases involving a wide range of tax disputes and this includes major litigation for the purpose of tackling tax avoidance.
 This work seeks to protect vast sums of tax and can be very high profile.
 It is very exciting to see a case that you have had an involvement in splashed across the news.
 Working for HMRC demonstrates that tax and the law surrounding it is incredibly diverse and permeates into most areas.
 If you want to be at the cutting edge working on cases that ultimately affect all of us, then this is the department for you.”

-Currently, we have 50 legal trainees across the GLS.
+Currently, we have 50 legal trainees.
 Each trainee’s experience will differ according to factors such as the department that they work for and whether they are training to be a solicitor or barrister.
-But, there is one thing that all GLS trainees can be assured of.
+But, there is one thing that all GLS legal trainees can be assured of.
 As Beena says:

 Published: 30 June 2015